Interactive 3D: Know When You're Ready, Know What to Do

 Accuracy: Deemed the most important content element by in a 2018 Adobe survey, accuracy is something interactive 3D can consistently offer site visitors.
 This tends to be most important for those selling complex technical parts (like automotive retailers), where shoppers may want to view an item from every angle to ensure they’re buying the right thing.

 Information: Information was the second-most important content element cited by those in Adobe’s survey, and it’s something interactive 3D can offer.
 B2B buyers, for example, may prefer to view a 3D rendering of the items in their order rather than double-check a long list of SKUs.
-Looking at 3D images is a much faster and simpler way to confirm that they’re indeed ordering what they need – while two SKUs may be easy to mix up, 3D representations of two different products are not.
+Looking at 3D visualization is a much faster and simpler way to confirm that they’re indeed ordering what they need–while two SKUs may be easy to mix up, 3D graphics of two different products are not.

 Infinite configuration capability: While virtual product photography allows limited configurability, interactive 3D lets shoppers configure infinitely.
 This makes it a great visual configuration option for personalizable items and things like modular furniture.
 Because of the infinite possible variations, it’s not possible to pre-render images of every potential outcome; interactive 3D lets shoppers see their unique configurations in real time.

-But just because it’s easier than ever to implement 3D doesn’t necessarily mean that you should.
+But just because it’s easier than ever to implement 3D doesn’t necessarily mean that everyone should.

 Usually, interactive 3D offers less fidelity than virtual product photography, so the images users see may not be as crisp.
 Further, interactive 3D renderings lack the context that virtual photography offers (lighting, background, etc.).